woocommerce/grow/packages/php/compat-checker/README.md

     }
 }
 ```
+2. Run `composer update` to include the `woocommerce/grow` repo in the `vendor` folder.

-2. In your main plugin file that contains the plugin header, add the compatibility check like the below example:
+3. In the main plugin file that contains the plugin header, add the compatibility check like the below example:

 ```php
 require __DIR__ . '/vendor/autoload.php';